regisf/banana/README.md

 Banana: The PHP framework that rocks

+Since 5.3 PHP is now functionnal which means we may pass a function as an argument.

+Banana try to digg this way of development in PHP.

 Banana is in active development for a personal project.

 It is inspired by Django, Node.js and other frameworks.